 SMELL: Natural gas is colorless and odorless.
-Typically, a distinct and recognizable odorant is added to natural gas so that people detect and recognize it immediately.
+Typically, an odorant that is distinct and recognizable is added to natural gas so that people detect and recognize it immediately.

 SIGHT: A dust cloud, mist, fog, bubbles in standing water, or vegetation that appears to be dead or dying for no apparent reason.